-Small dog breeds often have a strong personality and that can make them challenging to train.
+Training small dogs can sometimes be challenging, as small breeds often have a strong personality.
 They can also have a surprisingly loud bark so it’s important to ‘socialise’ small dogs from a young age – ideally in the first 15 weeks when vets believe your small dog is most open to new experiences.

 Socialisation means getting your small dog used to new sights and sounds while he’s still a puppy – from meeting new people and playing with other dogs, to ignoring the sound of a vacuum cleaner or walking calmly in a busy street.
 If you often use public transport, your small dog must learn how to travel by bus or train without become anxious.
 And if your small dog becomes very excited when he meets new people, rather than asking him (unsuccessfully!) to lie down, you could teach him a different trick – bowing his head or offering a paw – and use that command as a distraction.